 Fundamental analysis is when you pick a business and thoroughly examine the economic factors affecting it, like the economy, industry, and company.

-And that’s where you, alongside other fundamental analysts, come in to capitalize off your results to gain an advantage over your competitors by purchasing presumably undervalued stocks and waiting for their value to adjust on the stock charts (see best Canadian 5G stocks, the ones to buy right now, or Air Canada stocks in here).
+And that’s where you, alongside other fundamental analysts, come in to capitalize off your results to gain an advantage over your competitors by purchasing presumably undervalued stocks and waiting for their value to adjust on the stock charts (see Rogers stocks review, best Canadian 5G stocks, the ones to buy right now, or Air Canada stocks in here).

 Fundamental analysis takes its name from fundamentals, which are all the factors usually included in the analysis scope, ranging from macroeconomic factors like inflation to company-specific factors like the company’s financial statements.

 Moreover, fundamental analysis aims for comprehensiveness.
 It aims to analyze the company’s intrinsic value and the industry to which it belongs, the conditions and environment surrounding the company, and even the economy as a whole.
+However, as explained in this post, you can still end up with a negative value in your stock’s account.

 Qualitative and Quantitative Factors